The five highest fines in May 2024

 2nd Verkkokauppa.com: 856,000 euros (Finland)

-Following a complaint, the Finnish supervisory authority has investigated the activities of online retailer Verkkokauppa.com.
+After a Complaint the Finnish Supervisory authority investigated the activities of the online retailer Verkkokauppa.com.
 The company required its customers to register before online purchases could be made.
 Purchases in the online store were not possible without creating a customer account.

 The company's review revealed that the online store's customer account data was stored indefinitely.
 There was also no indication of the storage period for the data that was collected.